jocamav/jocamav.github.io/_posts/2020-01-08-working-with-pdf-java.markdown

 {% endhighlight %}

 A `Table` is a layout element that represents data in a two-dimensional grid.
 It is filled with cells, ordered in rows and columns.
-Using `UnitValue` and `useAllAvailableWidth()` we can define a table of 8 columns using all available width of the document.
+We can configure the structure and distribution of the table.
+In this case we create a table of 8 columns using all available width of the document.

-With `addCell` method we can add rows to the table till filling all the available columns.
+With `addCell` method we can add new cells to the table.
+If a new cell is added when we reach the column limit of the table a new row is created.

 ![Screenshot 03](/assets/20200108itext/screenshot03.jpg)

 # Adding a Table with format and background

-We can use the classes `Cell` and `PdfFont` in order to define the format of the cell.
+The previous example creates cells with the default format.
+If we want to format the content of a row we can use the class `PdfFont`.
+In this example we'll use the `Helvetica` font with bold letters and white color.

 {% highlight java %}
     @Test